reillypascal/personalsite-ssg/pages/digital-garden/notebook/tech-projects/tv-media-server.md

 ---
 title: TV & Media Server
-description: Setting up home server using an old laptop, and running Jellyfin on it.
+description: Setting up a home server using an old laptop, and running Jellyfin on it
 fedi_url:
 og_image:
 og_image_width: